 The Credit Suisse Global Wealth report has been released, and while some serious efforts to fight inequalities still have to be made — 1% of the adults in the world are millionaires and hold 44% of the global wealth — this report also confirms the decrease in the gap between the richest and poorest started in 2016.
 It also indicates a quicker than anticipated number of new millionaires in high economic growth regions, generating some new challenges for the wealth management industry.

-About the Author: Alexandre Hubert began his career as a trader in the city of London, and shifted to become a data scientist after four years.
+About the Author: Alexandre Hubert began his career as a trader in the city of London and shifted to become a data scientist after four years.
 He has worked on a wide range of use cases, from creating models that predict fraud to building specific recommendation systems.
 Alex has also worked on loan delinquency for leasing and refactoring institutions as well as marketing use cases for retailer bankers.
 Alex is a lead data scientist at Dataiku, located in Singapore.

-Change, Challenges, & Opportunities
+Change, Challenges, and Opportunities